Niklas Buschmann

 \[\begin{aligned} \mathbf{a}\mathbf{b} &= (a_1 \mathbf{e}_x+a_2 \mathbf{e}_y)(b_1 \mathbf{e}_x+b_2 \mathbf{e}_y)\\[1ex] &= a_1b_1\mathbf{e}_x\mathbf{e}_x+a_1b_2\mathbf{e}_x\mathbf{e}_y+a_2b_1\mathbf{e}_y\mathbf{e}_x+a_2b_2\mathbf{e}_y\mathbf{e}_y \end{aligned}\]

-Let us now consider for example the product of a unit vector \( \mathbf{\hat{u}} \) with itself: We could then choose three coordinate systems where \( \mathbf{\hat{u}} \) points (i) along the x-axis or (ii) somewhere between x and y-axis or (iii) along the y-axis.
-Calculating the results and requiring them to be equal yields:
+Let us now consider for example the product of a unit vector \( \mathbf{\hat{u}} \) with itself: We could choose \( \mathbf{\hat{u}} \) to point (i) along the x-axis or (ii) somewhere between x and y-axis or (iii) along the y-axis.
+Calculating the three products and requiring them to be equal yields:

-\[\mathbf{e}_x\mathbf{e}_x = u_1^2 \mathbf{e}_x\mathbf{e}_x + u_1u_2 \mathbf{e}_x\mathbf{e}_y + u_2u_1\mathbf{e}_y\mathbf{e}_x + u_2^2 \mathbf{e}_y\mathbf{e}_y = \mathbf{e}_y\mathbf{e}_y\]
+\[\mathbf{e}_x\mathbf{e}_x \overset{!}{=} u_1^2 \mathbf{e}_x\mathbf{e}_x + u_1u_2 \mathbf{e}_x\mathbf{e}_y + u_2u_1\mathbf{e}_y\mathbf{e}_x + u_2^2 \mathbf{e}_y\mathbf{e}_y \overset{!}{=} \mathbf{e}_y\mathbf{e}_y\]

-\[\mathbf{e}_s := \mathbf{e}_x\mathbf{e}_x = \mathbf{e}_y\mathbf{e}_y \qquad \mathbf{e}_c := \mathbf{e}_x\mathbf{e}_y = -\mathbf{e}_y\mathbf{e}_x\]
+\[\mathbf{e}_x\mathbf{e}_x = \mathbf{e}_y\mathbf{e}_y \qquad \mathbf{e}_x\mathbf{e}_y = -\mathbf{e}_y\mathbf{e}_x\]

-The product can then be expressed as:
+The product can thus be simplified to:

-\[\begin{aligned} \mathbf{a}\mathbf{b} &= (a_1 b_1 + a_2 b_2)\mathbf{e}_s + (a_1b_2 - a_2b_1)\mathbf{e}_c \\[1ex] &= (\mathbf{a}\cdot\mathbf{b})\mathbf{e}_s + (\mathbf{a}\times\mathbf{b})\mathbf{e}_c \end{aligned}\]
+\[\begin{aligned} \mathbf{a}\mathbf{b} &= (a_1 b_1 + a_2 b_2)\mathbf{e}_x\mathbf{e}_x + (a_1b_2 - a_2b_1)\mathbf{e}_x\mathbf{e}_y \\[1ex] &= (\mathbf{a}\cdot\mathbf{b})\mathbf{e}_x\mathbf{e}_x + (\mathbf{a}\times\mathbf{b})\mathbf{e}_x\mathbf{e}_y \end{aligned}\]

 Part 2: Geometric Algebra

-\[\mathbf{e}_s \mathbf{e}_s = \mathbf{e}_x \mathbf{e}_x \mathbf{e}_y \mathbf{e}_y = - \mathbf{e}_x \mathbf{e}_y \mathbf{e}_x \mathbf{e}_y = -\mathbf{e}_c\mathbf{e}_c \\[1ex] \quad \mathbf{e}_s \mathbf{e}_c = \mathbf{e}_x \mathbf{e}_x \mathbf{e}_x \mathbf{e}_y = -\mathbf{e}_x \mathbf{e}_x \mathbf{e}_y \mathbf{e}_x = \mathbf{e}_x \mathbf{e}_y \mathbf{e}_x \mathbf{e}_x = \mathbf{e}_c \mathbf{e}_s\]
+\[\mathbf{1}\cdot\mathbf{1} = \mathbf{e}_x \mathbf{e}_x \mathbf{e}_y \mathbf{e}_y = - \mathbf{e}_x \mathbf{e}_y \mathbf{e}_x \mathbf{e}_y = -\mathbf{I}\cdot\mathbf{I} \\[1ex] \quad \mathbf{1}\cdot\mathbf{I} = \mathbf{e}_x \mathbf{e}_x \mathbf{e}_x \mathbf{e}_y = -\mathbf{e}_x \mathbf{e}_x \mathbf{e}_y \mathbf{e}_x = \mathbf{e}_x \mathbf{e}_y \mathbf{e}_x \mathbf{e}_x = \mathbf{I}\cdot\mathbf{1}\]

-The product of an arbitrary combination of \( \mathbf{e}_s \) and \( \mathbf{e}_c \) can thus be written as:
+The product of an arbitrary combination of \( \mathbf{1} \) and \( \mathbf{I} \) can thus be written as:

-\[(a_1\mathbf{e}_s + a_2\mathbf{e}_c)(b_1\mathbf{e}_s + b_2\mathbf{e}_c) = (a_1b_1 - a_2b_2)\mathbf{e}_s\mathbf{e}_s + (a_1b_2 + a_2b_1)\mathbf{e}_s\mathbf{e}_c\]
+\[(a_1\mathbf{1} + a_2\mathbf{I})(b_1\mathbf{1} + b_2\mathbf{I}) = (a_1b_1 - a_2b_2)\mathbf{1}\cdot\mathbf{1} + (a_1b_2 + a_2b_1)\mathbf{1}\cdot\mathbf{I}\]

-\[I \mathbf{e}_x = \mathbf{e}_x \mathbf{e}_y \mathbf{e}_x = - \mathbf{e}_y \\[1ex] I \mathbf{e}_y = \mathbf{e}_x \mathbf{e}_y \mathbf{e}_y = + \mathbf{e}_x\]
+\[\mathbf{I} \mathbf{e}_x = \mathbf{e}_x \mathbf{e}_y \mathbf{e}_x = - 1\mathbf{e}_y \\[1ex] \mathbf{I} \mathbf{e}_y = \mathbf{e}_x \mathbf{e}_y \mathbf{e}_y = + 1\mathbf{e}_x\]

-\[\mathbf{e}_x\mathbf{e}_x = 1 \quad \mathbf{e}_x\mathbf{e}_y = I \quad \mathbf{e}_x I = \mathbf{e}_y\\[1ex] \mathbf{e}_y\mathbf{e}_x = - I \quad \mathbf{e}_y\mathbf{e}_y = 1 \quad \mathbf{e}_y I = -\mathbf{e}_x\\[1ex] I\mathbf{e}_x = -\mathbf{e}_y \quad I\mathbf{e}_y=\mathbf{e}_x \quad I^2 = -1\]
+\[\mathbf{e}_x\mathbf{e}_x = 1 \quad \mathbf{e}_x\mathbf{e}_y = \mathbf{I} \quad \mathbf{e}_x \mathbf{I} = \mathbf{e}_y\\[1ex] \mathbf{e}_y\mathbf{e}_x = - \mathbf{I} \quad \mathbf{e}_y\mathbf{e}_y = 1 \quad \mathbf{e}_y \mathbf{I} = -\mathbf{e}_x\\[1ex] \mathbf{I}\mathbf{e}_x = -\mathbf{e}_y \quad \mathbf{I}\mathbf{e}_y=\mathbf{e}_x \quad \mathbf{I}^2 = -1\]

 In fact the geometric algebra can be generalized to any number of dimensions where for any \( i \neq j \):